suddjian/bloggjian/content/blog/vote-app-0/index.md

 ---
 title: "Building a Voting App from Scratch"
 date: "2020-10-10"
-description: "Building a web-app to run fair elections between friends, using Firebase and Vanilla JS"
+description: "In which I embark on a journey to build a web-app for ranked-choice decision making, using Firebase and Vanilla JS"
 tags: "programming"
 series: "vote-app"
 ---